garybuckle/garybuckle.github.io/_posts/2018-05-28-online training websites.md

 The more you exercise, the more gets displayed.

 Here is an example of a Squash session.
+I just wanted to post this as an example of the data that these sites provide.
+I'm planning an entry on the exact usage of HR data and zones.

 ![HR Data]({{garybuckle.github.io}}/assets/polar/Polar HR Example.png)